Our Nova Scotia RCMP Members:

 Communities Safe.

-Nova Scotians deserve a strong, effective, and trusted police service: the RCMP
+Nova Scotians deserve a strong, effective, and trusted police service

 Reliable, Affordable, Proven

-- 30% of policing costs are covered by the federal government, while the province pays just 70%.
+- The federal government covers 30% of RCMP policing costs, while the province and municipalities pay just 70%.

-- This saves Nova Scotians about $50 million every year, funds that support health care, housing, education, and other priorities.
+- This saves Nova Scotians about $67 million annually, funds that support other priorities like healthcare, housing, and education.

-Municipalities with RCMP services pay an average of approximately $292 per resident per year, compared to about $484 in non-RCMP jurisdictions.
-Replacing the RCMP would dramatically increase costs and take years to implement, without any guarantee of better service.
+- RCMP-served municipalities pay an average of $292 per resident per year, compared to $484 in non-RCMP jurisdictions.

 Average NS Policing Cost per Capita